 This Epic Pass is arguably the best season pass for skiing, EVER, the best value, versatility, at the best ski resorts for serious vertical.
 Vail, Whistler Blackcomb, Breck, Stowe, Heavenly, Park City… the list goes on!

 Not only is the Epic Pass now ten years old in its great pass tradition, it has expanded 10 fold since its introduction in 2008.
 The Vail Resorts Epic Pass is now valid at over 65 major ski resorts, with benefits to dozens of others around the world.

-One more epic “10” for you ski friends – this year’s epic pass is dedicated to the 10th Mountain Division.
+One more epic “10” for you ski friends – the 2019 Epic Pass is dedicated to the 10th Mountain Division.
 The US 10th Mountain Division trained in the challenging alpine terrain of Colorado’s high peaks, and went on to serve and fight in WW II – playing a pivotal role in winning the war overseas in the harsh Italian Dolomites.
 Pete Seibert, founder of Vail, and Earl Eaton, both served in WW II and later developed one of the best ski resorts in the world- Vail (inception 1957).

 Fast forward to 2008, as Vail Resorts was growing into a Titan of Ski Resort mergers and acquisitions.
 The Epic Pass was launched as a conglomerate of Vail’s 5 extensive ski resorts terrain.
 The affordable pass cost less than most ski resort season passes, and provided skiers with unrestricted skiing at Vail, Beaver Creek, Breckenridge, Keystone … And that was just the beginning…